Possum Magic and the Beauty of a Simple Life

 Published: 1983, Omnibus Books (Australia); U.S. edition by Harcourt

-What it’s about: A young possum named Hush becomes invisible through Grandma Poss’s magic—and together, they travel across Australia to find the food that will make her visible again.
+What it’s about: A young possum named Hush becomes invisible through Grandma Poss’s magic.
+Together, they travel across Australia to find the food that will make her visible again.

-Themes: Family Bonds, Adventure, Magic, Cultural Exploration, Intergenerational Love
+Themes: Family Bonds, Adventure, Magic, Cultural Exploration, Intergenerational Love, Australia

 Recommended Ages: Great for 3–7